austin-thesing/faq-schema/README.md

+# FAQ Schema generation script
-###This generates FAQ schema for items on a webflow page
+## This generates FAQ schema for items on a webflow page